mtorres253/mtorres253.github.io/chapt-7/index.md

 Values constitute a critical part of how you make important changes in your life.
 They are your judgment of what is most important in life and what you believe in.
 It is easy to become out of touch with your values and you may be holding on to values that no longer accurately reflect who you are.
 Sometimes they were never your values to begin with, but someone else’s values you took on.
 When you don’t align with our values you feel less authentic and less motivated.

 Values are often very personal in that they reflect how you were raised, your family, the culture you grew up in, the experiences you have had in your life, and often the very best of who you hope to become.
-When the things you do and the way you act matches your values,  you are more satisfied and content
+When the things you do and the way you act matches your values,  you are more satisfied and content.

 Your strengths often reflect or are tied to the values you hold.